theandrew168/sbs-website/content/posts/learning-from-geohots-minikeyvalue-project.md

 ```

 # Performance
-I wanted to see how my version performed against George's in a small set of benchmarks.
+I wanted to see how the two versions of this project performed in a small set of benchmarks.
 I'm not a fan of testing locally so I spun up a small cluster of $5 [Digital Ocean](https://www.digitalocean.com/) droplets in order to introduce proper network latency.
-I used one index server and three volume servers for all of the benchmarks.
+I used one index server and three volume servers for all of the benchmarks and ensured that each version was tested under the same circumstances.
-The tests were as follows:

 | **Benchmark** | **Description** |
 | --- | --- |